 Developers are liable for a variety of fees throughout the construction process—from permitting fees and inspection fees to fees associated with approval of the site plan or architectural review.
 Many jurisdictions also assess impact fees on new residential developments, which are designed to cover the cost of infrastructure improvements needed to serve the new residents.
-Impact fees are subject to strict legal tests (referred to as “nexus”) that link assessment amounts to the actual cost of providing services—from expansion of roadways and water and sewer infrastructure to fire stations, parks, and schools.
+Impact fees are subject to strict legal tests (referred to as “nexus”) that link assessment amounts to the actual cost of providing services—from the expansion of roadways to water and sewer infrastructure to fire stations, parks, and schools.
 Local jurisdictions will need to decide whether to reduce or waive all impact and permit processing fees, or a subset of fees.
 When determining which fees are covered, communities should weigh the relative cost impact as well as the way(s) in which the revenue raised from a particular fee is used.

-Guidelines should also specify how the policy applies at mixed-income developments.
-When some units are affordable and others are rented or sold at market rates waivers or reductions may apply to all units in the development, or only to those that meet affordability criteria.
+Guidelines should also specify how the policy applies for mixed-income developments.
+When some units are affordable and others are rented or sold at market rates, waivers or reductions may apply to all units in the development, or only to those that meet affordability criteria.
 Communities can also reduce or waive fees associated with renovations to existing affordable housing, freeing up funds for property owners to undertake repairs or make improvements.

 Finally, in an effort to control revenue losses, some cities, towns and counties limit the number of waivers that may be granted in a given year.
 This cap can be expressed as a maximum number of units that can be granted a waiver or as a percentage of all units developed.